-Rachel has worked independently on several projects including Marketing Assistant for mouseprint at the State Theatre Centre of WA, and Marketing and Publicity Manager for Proximity Festival 2015 at the Art Gallery of Western Australia.
-She has worked at Performing Lines WA as the Marketing Assistant, working with regional WA venues to tour contemporary performance.
-Rachel was an Associate at Little Shout Publicity, an initiative started by Performing Lines WA to provide affordable marketing and publicity to independent artists.
+Rachel has worked with a number of Western Australian arts and cultural organisations in various roles, including as Marketing Assistant for mouseprint at the State Theatre Centre of WA, and Marketing and Publicity Manager for Proximity Festival 2015 at the Art Gallery of Western Australia.
+She has also worked at Performing Lines WA and at the Perth Institute of Contemporary Arts (PICA) as Digital Marketing Coordinator before being promoted to Acting Communications Manager.

 Since starting at GM Consulting, Rachel has lead accounts with Brookfield Place, CircuitWest, Perth Children’s Hospital Foundation, State Library of WA and the State Buildings.
 Rachel’s ability to find creative solutions has brought her success in leading marketing campaigns, social media management, website development, team management and audience analysis and development.

 Rachel is currently on secondment with the Perth Festival until April 2019.

 Project Coordinator Gemma Robins is a regional arts and culture enthusiast.
 Graduating from Murdoch University in 2008 with a double degree in Journalism and Public Relations, Gemma jumped straight into the arts world, landing her first job at Perth Theatre Company.
 Fast forward a decade, Gemma has recently returned from a two-year stint in Japan where she lived and worked in a small regional town in the Hyogo prefecture.